The Blank Slate Internet

 language.

-The argument is simple.
-We use our familiarity with life to
+use our familiarity with life to

 understand what cannot be formalized into data and mechanism.
 We produce second school words and meanings